 - Articulating and Assessing Learning Outcomes

-- In-person attendance and participation in all of the seminar's five sessions
+- In-person attendance and participation in at least four of the seminar's five sessions

 - Timely completion of all required assignments